TECHNICAL ASPECTS & MISC. FEATURES

 In the first scenario non-paying players are limited in the number of playlists they can play in; basically, they end up “sitting in the nosebleeds” as it were.
 This could drive some players away, as not everyone wants to buy map packs, yet many will be forced to if they want access to all core playlists (data suggests that mandatory DLC does have a detrimental effect on playlist population).
 In the second scenario the paying players will rarely see DLC maps in regular playlists (this gets worse the larger the number of players a playlist supports; DLC maps show up far less frequently in BTB than in Team Slayer).
 With DLC being optional, there’s always going to be the simple fact that unless someone really wants the maps, they’re not going to get them, and many if not most players will simply save themselves the $10 and forgo buying the maps.
 This isn’t fair to the people who paid the premium for extra content who then find that, unless they stick to a single dedicated DLC playlist that will probably only be around for a few months at best, they might see those maps they paid for only once in a blue moon.
 Simply cutting the price of a map pack and/or making it free only after a certain amount of time (say, a few months) won’t solve the issue, at least not entirely.
 The problem with this is that we still have to decide whether DLC will be made mandatory for select playlists, in which case we’ll still be dealing with one of the two problems mentioned above, albeit only for a few months.

 That’s why I suggest making the map packs free (and mandatory) right when they’re released.
 It’s the most fair solution for every player, and everyone gets to play on a larger selection of maps.
 Even 343i has realized this, and Halo 5 is now the first Halo game to offer free DLC maps.
 However, free map packs present their own problem.
-DLC of this nature presumably costs a decent amount of money to create, and by giving it away for free there needs to be another way of generating revenue to cover the costs.
+Namely, AAA publishers are not going to let most major titles exist without some way to monetize them after launch.

 In addition to the above, I would also consider the possibility of Campaign DLC.
 I’ve always wanted to see actual additional Campaign content in the form of side missions and whatnot (e.g., Arbiter missions for Halo 3).
 However, creating entire Campaign levels for an expansion pack-style DLC would be a serious and involved undertaking, which could make producing such content unfeasible.
 In any case, unlike the map packs, any kind of Campaign DLC would be paid DLC, and given the size and scale could run as high as $20 or more.